ARTIST STATEMENT

 2007 New Revelations, curated by Leon Marvell, Perth International Film Festival 2007, Spectrum Project Space, Perth, WA

-2007 After Cinema, curated by Shaun Wilson, 4th Berlin International Directors Lounge, Scala Theatre, Berlin, Germany
+2007 After Cinema, 4th Berlin International Directors Lounge, Scala Theatre, Berlin, Germany

 2007 Voyeur One, 69 Smith Street, Melbourne, Victoria